gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 The inspector itself is written in TypeScript (surprise!), but you’ll only see the compiled JavaScript.

-It might also be bundled and minified to some extent, which makes it a little hard to work with.
+It might also be bundled and minified to some extent, which makes it a bit hard to work with.

 You can view the source directly at the